We were up early because that’s what we do, and I had my

 Cruising is exhausting!
 After I woke up I blogged for a bit, then headed to the

 Billboard Lounge to meet Jen for some live music trivia.
-It was a good time – our
+It was a good time –

-orange cindy-lou who pigtails.
+with orange cindy-lou who pigtails.

 We went from there to dinner in the dining room.
 Arta our